davidsantoso/markety/README.md

 ##  Marketo Lead REST API

 Marketo released a lead REST API on June 20, 2014 so be sure to check developers.marketo.com for another lead management integration possibility.

+## V2 coming soon!
+Checkout the v2_prerelease branch for the upcoming changes.
+They should address most of the issues that are currently in the issue tracker and make it easier to add additional endpoints.